 “I chose to attend this course so that I could learn from specialists who know the “tricks of the trade.”
 Paul is an expert in instrument use, as well as RT-PCR theory.
 He has a wealth of knowledge about how researchers across the U.S. use this important biotech tool.
 Paul was a great instructor, and I enjoyed his class.
 It was fun to be the student instead of the teacher for a change!”

-Class attendees benefitted by having training in a class environment, hands-on laboratory practicals, and by interacting with fellow attendees and Applied Bio-systems application specialists during both lecture and discussion sessions.
+Class attendees benefited by having training in a class environment, hands-on laboratory practicals, and by interacting with fellow attendees and Applied Bio-systems application specialists during both lecture and discussion sessions.
 Dr. Borges had the opportunity to talk with classmates from all over the country who were research scientists studying schizophrenia, HIV screening, and detection of pathogens, such as anthrax.

 Streng noted: “When I heard that Kim had purchased a Real-Time PCR system from Applied Biosystems, I contacted her to discuss training options.
 After some discussion, Kim decided to travel to Foster City, California to our Customer Applications Training Center.

 “The three-day course combined lecture and hands-on learning, covering a wide range of topics.
 My role was to present all the lectures and assist in the lab during the hands-on training.
 I found no difference in training Kim versus training any other student.
 However, it was fun and a delight to teach someone who once taught me in the same field.